ahmed-akader/website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-My current research considers the entire geometry acquisition pipeline, with a focus on deep representations enabling accurate predictions and realistic synthetics, as well as sensor modeling.
-I continually develop my expertise in geometric computing to solve practical problems in perception and learning.
-I thrive in multidisciplinary environments and have a passion for education and mentoring.
+My research tackles fundamental challenges in geometry acquisition and modeling, drawing upon deep theoretical insights to devise novel data representations with a track-record of top-tier publications.
+I thrive in fast-paced multidisciplinary teams, and have a passion for education and mentoring.

 I obtained my PhD in Computer Science from the University of Maryland at College Park, where I wrote a thesis on nearest-neighbor searching and was lucky to have David Mount as my advisor.
 During my PhD, I spent a lot of time at Sandia National Labs working on meshing algorithms with Scott Mitchell and Mohamed Ebeida.
 Before leaving Maryland, I did a few projects on adversarial robustness in collaboration with Tom Goldstein and some of his bright students.
 Prior to all that, I studied computer engineering and TA'ed many math/CS undergrad classes at Alexandria University in Egypt.